someone-stole-my-name/christiansegundo/_posts/2019-11-4-docker-fedora-31.md

 systemd[1]: docker.service: Main process exited, code=exited, status=1/FAILURE
 ```

-You are not alone, this is the first release that comes with cgroup v2 enabled by default and Docker still don't support cogrup v2.
+You are not alone, this is the first release that comes with cgroup v2 enabled by default and Docker still don't support cgroup v2.

 To use Docker you have to rollback to cgroup v1, reboot the kernel with `systemd.unified_cgroup_hierarchy=0`: